remix-run/blues-stack/README.md

 Now that every is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

+## GitHub Actions

+We use GitHub Actions for continuous integration and deployment.
+Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.

 ## Testing

 ### Cypress